 At its core, Maccabi Media is a career-development program designed to better position student journalists for long-term success in a competitive industry.
 Prior to departure for the 21st Maccabiah, MMP team members participated in virtual monthly seminars featuring notable veteran media professionals including Gary Thorne.
 The students also attended an immersive two-day training camp in Philadelphia which focused on streaming and video production workflow, travel and event logistics, equipment preparation and usage, and team bonding.
 Future MMP teams will undergo similar training to properly cover each Maccabi USA delegation and build a solid media foundation for their broadcast careers.

 The Maccabi Media Program serves Maccabi USA’s broader goals of developing young Jewish leadership and creating a platform to recruit new members to the Maccabi Movement in America.
-MMP envisions growth in size and scale to send future student teams to the 2023 Pan-American Maccabi Games, the 2024 European Maccabi Games, the 2025 Maccabiah in Israel, and future events.
+MMP envisions growth in size and scale to send future student teams to the 2023 Pan-American Maccabi Games, the 2024 European Maccabi Youth Games, the 2025 Maccabiah in Israel, and future events.